n1ckoates/steamdeck-emulation/emulators/pcsx2.md

 ## Configuring PCSX2
+Open up the emulator, then navigate through the initial setup.
+You'll have to provide your own PS2 BIOS file.

-Open Config -> General Settings, then make sure to enable MTVU under the microVU Hacks section in the Speedhacks menu.
+Navigate to **Config > General Settings**, then in the Speedhacks menu, enable MTVU under the microVU Hacks section.

-Open GS Window in General Settings, then change the aspect ratio to "Fit to Window/Screen" Apply and close General Settings
+Open GS Window in General Settings, then change the aspect ratio to "Fit to Window/Screen", then apply & close general settings.

-OpenConfig -> Graphics Settings, Set the following:
+Navigate to **Config > Graphics Settings**, then set the following:
-  Internal Resolution: 2x Native
+- Internal Resolution: 2x Native
-  CRC Hack Level: Aggressive
+- CRC Hack Level: Aggressive

-Open the Hacks tab, and set the following:
+Open the Hacks tab, then set the following:
-  Manual HW Hacks: toggle ON
+- Manual HW Hacks: toggle ON
-  Fast Texture Invalidation: toggle ON
+- Fast Texture Invalidation: toggle ON

-Open Advanced settings, and set the following:
+Open Advanced settings, then set the following:
-  Precache Textures: toggle ON
+- Precache Textures: toggle ON

 ## Steam ROM Manager